ericsonga/APCSAReview/_sources/TimedTests/Exercises.rst

       Which is NOT a correct way to declare an array of 5 integers?

-   .. mchoice:: mt1_5
-      :answer_a: numStudents
-      :answer_b: numberOfStudentsInClass
-      :answer_c: numberStudents
-      :answer_d: numStud
-      :answer_e: #students
-      :correct: a
-      :feedback_a: numStudents is brief, but still tells the user what the variable represents.
-Num is a common shortening of number and is allowed.
-      :feedback_b: While this name gives the user information about what the variable represents, it is too long and therefore should be shorter.
-      :feedback_c: Number is commonly abbreviated as num and should be abbreviated here.
-      :feedback_d: Num is a satisfactory abbreviation of number, but stud is not a common enough abbreviation for student.
-      :feedback_e: Variable names can start with '_', '$', or a letter, but not '#'.

-      Which of the following is a good name for an integer variable that represents the number of students in a class?

-   .. mchoice:: mt1_6
-      :answer_a: class
-      :answer_b: boolean
-      :answer_c: String
-      :answer_d: static
-      :answer_e: void
-      :correct: c
-      :feedback_a: Class is a reserved keyword.
-It is used to declare a class.
-      :feedback_b: Boolean is a reserved keyword and a primitive data type.
-      :feedback_c: Correct!
-All other options are reserved keywords in Java.
-      :feedback_d: Static is a reserved keyword in Java.
-      :feedback_e: Void is a reserved keyword in Java.

-      Which of the following is NOT a reserved keyword in Java

    .. mchoice:: mt1_7
       :answer_a: { 1, 2, 5, 4, 3 }